windkeepblow/WeiboCrawler/README.md

 Make sure you have install mongodb and python in your machine before running the code.
 * Start the service of mongodb
 * Modify the configuration file(*conf.py*) if necessary.
 Please provide your username and password on *weibo.com*.
+The number of crawlers(threads) can also be set.
 * Run the crawler in command line:    >>>>python crawler.py

 The program will create a log file on your disk.
 When it starts running, it won't stop until all userIDs in **CandidateID** are crawled or error occurred.
-If you force to stop the program and restart it, you will get some redundant data in your database(it will re-crawled the information of the unfinished user) but it's not a big deal.
-When the database gets bigger and bigger, the speed of the crawler will slow down since the collection of **CandidateID** is very large.
-It is suggested to build index for *userID* in **CandidateID**.
+If you force to stop the program and restart it, you will lost some data of the user whom is being crawled(it won't re-crawled the information of the unfinished user).

 ##More Infomation